 But the main thing I wanted to follow up on was the PicoBoards.
 I was put onto the PicoBoards by my buddy Martin Levins, and they are proving to be a fabulous extension to what you can do with Scratch.
 Essentially they are a circuit board with a bunch of sensors on them that you connect to your computer via USB so that Scratch can directly address the sensors on the board.
 With a rheostat (voltage slider), microphone, light sensor, button, and four resistance circuits, the Picoboards open up all sorts of possibilities for creating software based programs that interact directly with the real world.

 Anyway, blah, blah, blah… there’s lots more I could say about them, but just watch the video.
 And then go buy a few.
 Your kids will really like them.
 Trust me.

-The A Little More Scratch by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+A Little More Scratch by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Wow Chris. this is fantastic. i have had students making games for a few years, but they will be greatly enhanced if I had some picoboards – so will try and invest in these as soon as possible. greta PD for me – in 15 minutes in comfort of my home – well a home.

 Chris, I’m sure you’ve heard of them, or even have some, but I think the precursor to using Scratch lies in PicoCrickets (http://picocricket.com) and TurtleArt (http://www.turtleart.org).
 We’ve been using them in a program we (unoriginally) call Playful Inventors.
 We’ve started as early as 2nd grade playfully exploring many of the concepts you mentioned in your K12Online presentation.

 Love to see more examples of student creations if you get the chance!